 Some of the oases are good-sized, like Tinerhir, at the mouth of the Todra Gorges.

 There are many challenges to farming in this environment.
 One of them is suggested by these apparent fences of thatch.

 They sometimes cover whole hillsides.

-The quadrillage, to give this interlocking system its French name, is a sandcatcher.
+These quadrillage, to give the system its French name, is a sand catcher.
 It works for a while but is finally overwhelmed.